(This is a brief entry, to be replaced later by a full article)

 This empire came to an end in the mid-9th century, and Tibet never again achieved the same power again.
 The country was conquered by the Mongols in the 13th century, and remained under Mongol rule until the mid-14th century.

 Over the preceding centuries Buddhism had become established as the dominant religion in Tibet.
-After the driving out of the Mongols, different factions of Buddhist priests, centred on various monasteries, vied for power.
+After the driving out of the Mongols, different factions of Buddhist priests, centered on various monasteries, vied for power.
 In the 16th century, one of these factions, the Gelug school, assumed dominance after a long civil war, and since then its leaders, the Dalai Lama, has been the traditional leader of Tibet.

 In the 18th century Tibet came under the rule of the Qing empire.
 As under the Mongols, it maintained a high level of autonomy, but under the general control of Beijing.